cagov/design-system/.github/ISSUE_TEMPLATE/new-component.md

 * Where should this component live in the design system?*

 ### schema.org type
 *If this component maps to an existing schema.org microdata format, please include.
 If you don't know, that's ok.
 We will look it up.
-We use this for SEO and data management.*
+We use this for SEO and data management and round-trip data migration to help help the component easy to upgrade.*

 ### Accessibility
 *In our design system, we are creating fully-accessible components, for delivery and for the editor experience.
 We have a [baseline]() of general accessibility practices we are following.
 Are there any additional accessibility considerings with this component?*